- Roof - Power Sunroof

 - Power Door Locks

 The SRX is offered in front-wheel-drive or all-wheel-drive models.
-A 265-horsepower, 3.0-liter V6 is standard, while a 300-hp, 2.8-liter turbocharged V6 is optional.
-Both engines come with a 6-speed automatic transmission.
+A 300-horsepower, 3.6L V6 is standard, fitted to a 6-speed automatic transmission.

-The new all-wheel drive system in the SRX can move all available torque to either the front or rear wheels as needed, and it can also divide torque from side to side, so as to allow especially strong grip, even under power on slick roads.
-And with the base engine, the tow rating is 3,500 pounds--enough for a small boat or jet-skis.
+The all-wheel-drive system in the SRX can move all available torque to either the front or rear wheels as needed, and it can also divide torque from side to side, so as to allow especially strong grip, even under power on slick roads.
+And with the base engine, the tow rating is 3,500 pounds -- enough for a small boat or a pair of jet-skis.

-Unlike last year's SRX, which offered a small third row and seating for up to seven, the new SRX has space for five adults in just two rows.
-But actual back-seat space has improved because of the extra width.
-A Cargo Management System in back includes a retractable cargo fence to restrain smaller items, along with a track system.
-The back seats, of course, fold flat to expand cargo space when they're not in use.
+The SRX has space for five adults in its two seating rows.
+A cargo management system in back includes a retractable cargo fence to restrain smaller items, along with a track system.
+The back seats fold flat to expand cargo space when they're not in use.

-Materials in the new SRX have been upgraded to include hand-cut and hand-sewn instrument-panel trim and soft leather upholstery, with matte-metallic accents.
-The SRX builds on the angular, beveled design theme that most new Cadillac vehicles now have, with a prominent center control stack flanked by big, vertical vents.
+Materials in the SRX include hand-cut and hand-sewn instrument-panel trim and soft leather upholstery, with matte-metallic accents.
+The SRX builds on the angular, beveled design theme that most Cadillac vehicles now have, with a prominent center control stack flanked by big, vertical vents.

-The Performance Collection package adds huge 20-inch painted cast aluminum wheels with H-rated tires and upgraded steering, plus a navigation system, a rearview camera, and Bose surround-sound audio with a 40-gigabyte hard drive, rear-seat audio controls and iPod interface.
+The Performance Collection package adds 20-inch painted cast aluminum wheels with H-rated tires and upgraded steering, plus a navigation system, a rearview camera, and Bose surround-sound audio with a 40GB hard drive, rear-seat audio controls and iPod interface.